Dataprove/Dataprovetool/README.md

     - Added more TEXTMODE examples in "Pol and Arch files used in the manual-v0.9.6.zip" inside DataProve-v0.9.6-all-in-one-blind.zip (including the example with CALCULATEFROMAT)
     - Improved the user manual, make it more related to the version 0.9.6 (can be found inside DataProve-v0.9.6-all-in-one-blind.zip).
     - DT3P and PEP-IMP specs. for v0.9.6 (can be found inside DataProve-v0.9.6-all-in-one-blind.zip).

+VIDEOS:
+- Videos about the GUI examples : https://youtu.be/0UlmTfseTUw